microsoft/code-with-engineering-playbook/continuous-integration/dev-sec-ops/dependency-container-scanning/dependency_container_scanning.md

 ## Conclusion

 A powerful technology such as containers should be used carefully.
-Install the minimal requirements needed for your application and make sure to maintain it over time by using container and dependencies scanning tools.
+Install the minimal requirements needed for your application, be aware of the software dependencies your application is using and make sure to maintain it over time by using container and dependencies scanning tools.